 Can you give us an idea of how the project went?

-“After 2.5 months, we were finished with the drainage designs and setting priorities.
+"After 2.5 months, we finished the drainage designs and set priorities.
 Then we hired the contractors.
 NGOs and the people from Tigray share responsibility for carrying out the local measures.
 We were doing well until I tested positive for COVID-19.
 I had to quarantine for 2 weeks.
-That made me miss the start of the work activities by one day.”
+That made me miss the start of the work activities by one day."

-“The support did not end when I left Sudan.
-In the months after that, experts and the remote support team supervised the measures from a distance.
-They also provided support where needed.”
+"The support did not end when I left Sudan.
+In the months after, experts and the remote support team supervised the measures from a distance.
+They also provided support where needed."

 "At this point, we have carried out about 70% of all the measures.
 Meanwhile, the seasonal rains have already started.
 Luckily, there has been no extremely heavy rainfall so far.
 We will test the measures in practice soon.
 Hopefully, we will see that my efforts have made life a little easier for the people from Tigray."

 "When I look back at the whole experience, I am grateful for this opportunity.
 It was a step into the unknown.
 Good material and mental support from the Netherlands and the UN was essential.
 In particular, the support from Dutch experts helped me feel confident in areas I sometimes did not know enough about."